Q: Is there an Oregon law that addresses bicycle trailers and safety standards?

 A: There is currently no Oregon law that governs the safety of bicycle trailers.
 Without an Oregon law specifying safety standard guidelines, parents should be looking at manufacturer statements that the product has been designed based on the standards developed by respected test laboratories for non-powered trailers pulled behind bicycles for transport.
 As an

 website has information about trailer safety and testing for their products.

 One set of standards for bicycle trailers has been developed by ASTM International, ASTM F1975 -09, Standard Specification for Non-powered Bicycle Trailers Designed for Human Passengers.
 The following is the abstract from the ASTM website:

 “This specification covers non-powered trailers intended to be pulled behind bicycles to transport one or two children with accessory loads with a prescribed maximum weight.
 It includes methods for strength, impact drop, structural integrity in rollover, tip-over resistance, single-occupant trailer, double-occupant trailer, coupling security, and system fatigue tests.
 The tests confirm that this specification is satisfied.
 The specification also prescribes colors, reflectors, and flags for conspicuity.”

 ASTM’s standards are used worldwide to improve product quality, enhance safety, facilitate market access and trade, and build consumer confidence.

-Their recommendation is not to purchase a bike trailer or bike seat until the baby is at least 1 year old.
-“We don’t recommend bike trailers and bike seats for children younger than that because they may not be physically equipped to withstand the forces they’ll be exposed to when riding in them.
-Children younger than a year old can’t support their heads properly while wearing a helmet, as all riders should.”
+Their recommendation is not to purchase a bike trailer or bike seat until the baby is at least one year old.
+“We don’t recommend bike trailers and bike seats for children younger than one year because they may not be physically equipped to withstand the forces they’ll be exposed to when riding in them.
+Children younger than one year can’t support their heads properly while wearing a helmet, as all riders should.”

 Also, parents should follow the manufacturer’s recommendations regarding the maximum weight, and recommended use of the trailer.